 However, the city is having a renaissance as a health care, high-tech, and media center, helped by the fact that several prestigious universities are in the area.
 Very few factories remain within city limits (only two steel mills currently exist in all of Allegheny County); all the others have been either replaced by or converted into offices, shops, and upscale housing.
 This change has proven healthy for the city, as 2011 population estimates showed the first increase in sixty years (incidentally, Philly saw the same thing in the 2010 Census).
 Some of this is starting to rub off on the mainstream, as the city is increasingly used as a setting for trendy yuppies in film.
 It helps that many movies are filmed here anyway, the filmmakers are now less likely to call it something else.

 Pittsburgh has arguably the best baseball stadium and the worst professional baseball team (the Pirates) in the country.
-Its football team, the Steelers, have more Super Bowl trophies than any other and has tied with Dallas in having the most Super Bowl trips.
+Its National Football League team, the Steelers, have more Super Bowl trophies than any other and has tied with Dallas in having the most Super Bowl trips.
 They also have a longstanding rivalry with Cleveland (against whom they have a lot of Curbstomp Victories).
 The Penguins are most known for Sidney Crosby, who you've probably heard of, along with his rival Alex Ovechkin even if you don't watch hockey.
 All three of Pittsburgh's major league teams—and more than a few minor league clubs—wear blackandyellow, the colors on the city flag (known officially and by every Pittsburgher ever as "black and gold").

 Despite rumors (and colorful accent) to the contrary, Pittsburghers do not import R's from New England.
 The most noteworthy colloquialism is "yinz", which is generally used in the place of "you all".
 Other, lesser used terms are "nebby" (nosey), "gum band" (rubber band), "buggy" (shopping cart), and "n'at" (a Verbal Tic that stands for "and that," meaning "and so on").
 Another habit is to turn the "ow" sound into "ah," such as "downtown" becoming "dahntahn".
 The city's residents themselves are something of a Broken Base.
 Depending on whom you ask, Pittsburgh is either a clean, beautiful, artsy, vibrant city with affordable housing, relatively low crime, and plenty of good schools and job opportunities; or it's a rusted-out, blue-collar shithole with no jobs, bad weather, an aging populace, and notorious racial tension.